 We believe leaders engage in a continuous pursuit of creative self-expression.

-Antiquated and unrealistic, the notion that leaders are the fearless forerunners who brings about change is long gone.
-To lead, we contend, demands facing fear and choosing to move ahead anyways.
+Antiquated and unrealistic, the notion that leaders are the fearless forerunners who bring about change is long gone.
+To lead, we contend, demands facing fear and choosing to move ahead anyway.
 Without fear, there is no potential to develop.
 Ironically, if leaders are not afraid, they are not leading.